comit-network/xmr-btc-swap/README.md

 6. Bob sees Alice's `Tx_redeem` on Bitcoin, extracts Alice's secret key from it and combines it with his own to spend the monero to an address of his own.

 ![BTC/XMR atomic swap protocol](https://github.com/comit-network/xmr-btc-swap/blob/readme/BTC_XMR_atomic_swap_protocol.svg)

-We define:

-- Alice to be the actor that initially holds XMR.
-- Bob to be the actor that initially holds BTC.

 The repository is structured as a library and a single test function that executes the swap.
 The library has the following modules: